TABLE OF CONTENTS

 6 Can I bring a court action by myself or do I have to go via an intermediary, such as a lawyer?

 In civil and commercial cases to be settled through the courts, claims filed at the District Courts (Bezirksgerichte), which as a rule have jurisdiction for amounts in dispute of EUR 15 000 or less, must be signed by a lawyer if the amount in dispute is over EUR 5 000.
-This obligation to use a lawyer does not apply to cases which must be filed with the District Courts irrespective of the amount in dispute (i.e. even if it exceeds EUR 15 000).
-This applies in particular disputes concerning parentage, statutory maintenance payments and divorce, disputes between spouses or between parents and children, disputes over land boundaries, tied accommodation and provision for retired farmers, disputes about interference with possession, disputes arising from tenancy agreements or licences for residential and business premises, including parking spaces and garages, and from leases of property and property-owning undertakings and disputes arising from contracts between mariners, carriers and hoteliers and their employers, passengers or guests).
+This obligation to be represented by a lawyer does not apply to cases which must be filed with the District Courts irrespective of the amount in dispute (i.e. even if it exceeds EUR 15 000); such cases include disputes between spouses, civil partners and family members, disputes over land boundaries, disputes about interference with possession, disputes over tenure of property, disputes arising from contracts between mariners, carriers and innkeepers and their principals, passengers or guests, and disputes over livestock defects.

-In civil and commercial cases to be brought before the courts, claims filed with the Regional Courts (Landesgerichte) must normally always be signed by a lawyer.
-The Regional Courts have jurisdiction for all claims for which the District Courts do not have jurisdiction, irrespective of the amount in dispute, such as disputes concerning industrial property law, unfair competition and action for injunctions brought by consumer protection associations.
+In civil and commercial cases to be brought before the Regional Courts (Landesgerichte), claims must as a rule always be signed by a lawyer.
+The Regional Courts have jurisdiction for all claims for which the District Courts do not have jurisdiction, irrespective of the amount in dispute, such as disputes concerning industrial property law, unfair competition, and actions for injunctions brought by consumer protection associations.

 7 To initiate the case, who exactly do I apply to: to the reception office or the office of the clerk of the court or any other administration?